After You Arrive

-Discussion Group - this program happens every Wednesday from 3:30pm-4:30pm in the summer and it takes place in the IO Social Room (CL 2012).
+Discussion Group - occurs every Wednesday from 4:00 - 5:00pm and it takes place in the IO Social Room (CA -2002).
 Discussion Group provides support and an opportunity for students to learn new things together.
 There is always interesting conversation & lots of laughter.

-Coffee Club - this program happens every Friday from 3-4:30pm in the summer and it takes place in the IO Social Room (CL 2012).
+Coffee Club - occurs every Friday from 3:00 - 5:00pm and it takes place in the IO Social Room (CA-2002).
 Students casually drop in & have free coffee/tea and sweets and meet other students on campus.
 You will have the opportunity to learn about Newfoundland and hear fascinating stories from students from all over the world!

 Join a Student Group.
 Research shows that students involved with extra curricular activities on campus, usually have a positive study experience.